Yorisoft/pokedex_miyoo/README.md

 ## Installation

-### Transferring the App to the Miyoo Mini Device

-1. Connect the Miyoo Mini device to your computer.
+1. Connect the Miyoo Mini device to a computer.
     - Refer to the OnionOS wiki for the various ways to do this, e.g., FTP, Webserver, Samba, etc…
-2. Transfer the `res` folder inside `App/Retrodex`
-2. Transfer the `Retrodex` folder found in the `App` directory of this repo to the device.  -Place the `Retrodex` folder in `/mnt/SDCARD/App` folder of the miyoo mini.
+2. Copy `App/Retrodex` to `/mnt/SDCARD/App` on the Miyoo Mini.
+Restart the device if it's turned off.
-3. On the miyoo mini device, navigate to your Apps list.
-Refresh your App list by bringing up and exiting the 'search' function - pressing `x`
+3. On the Miyoo Mini, navigate to Apps list.
+    - Refresh App list by using the 'search' function - press `x`
 4. Navigate to the `Retrodex` app and launch it.

 </br>